alissonsol/Archive/docs/updates.md

 Focused on major theme for the mid-month release.

+- 2021/04/21
+  - More script improvements and fixes: now can define variable based on another from the very previous line.
 - 2021/03/21
   - Script improvements.
 Now the `peerkeys` example is complete for localhost.
 - 2021/02/15